vyos/vyos-documentation/docs/firewall.rst

 Global settings
 ---------------

-Some firewall settings are global and have a affect on the hole system.
+Some firewall settings are global and have a affect on the whole system.

 .. cfgcmd:: set firewall all-ping [enable | disable]